VMC 09-23-2020

 • Non-transparent backgrounds are best, as rendering of transparency can be unpredictable.

 The images below demonstrate how your SVG file may render in different mail clients.
-For a verified mark certificate (VMC) you must format your logo so it matches your registered trademark.
+For a verified mark certificate (VMC) or common mark certificate (CMC) you must format your logo so it matches your registered trademark.
 For example, only include a circle in your SVG if your registered trademark includes it.

 UP NEXT